containerscrew/tftools/README.md

 # TF summarize

+The concern is: I have a lot of changes in terraform and I need a clear way of the concepts that are going to be deleted|changed|created only with the resource address.
+It can be messy to have a super tf plan output when there are many changes.

-Execute `tfsum terraform`, then you will see the original output of a plan/apply and a summary only printing the resource addr (specially when you are working with a lot of changes).
+Then, execute `tfsum terraform`, then you will see the original output of a plan/apply and a summary only printing the resource addr and the action.

 > tfsum is a custom function.
 See [usage](#usage) or [tfsum.sh](scripts/tfsum.sh)